This post may include affiliate links; see our disclosure policy.

 It’s easy to make this into a vegan polenta recipe!
 Simply use vegan butter in place of the salted butter, and add additional salt to taste.
 Omit the Parmesan cheese, or there are several brands of dairy-free Parmesan cheese on the market that would work well as a substitute.

 This polenta recipe makes about 4 cups, so you may have leftovers.
-When it’s cooked it gets hard in the fridge, but you can make it soft again by mixing it with a little milk or water on the stovetop and whisking until it reaches your desired consistency.
+Once cooked, it hardens in the fridge.
+Soften it again by mixing it with a little milk or water on the stovetop and whisking until it reaches your desired consistency.

 If you eat fish, shrimp and salmon are natural pairs as well.
-You could serve grilled shrimp would look lovely served right on top, and garnished with some fresh herbs.
+Serve grilled shrimp right on top, and garnish with some fresh herbs.
 You can also adjust which spices you add to this recipe depending on what you’re serving it with.
 A dash of garlic and onion powder in the polenta would pair well with sautéed greens, for instance.

-Here are a few example polenta dishes.
-Use these as how to get your wheels turning for how you’d serve it!
+Here are a few examples of polenta dishes.
+Use these to get your wheels turning on how you’d serve it!

-Polenta is a whole grain, fairly low calorie, gluten-free and a good source of fiber.
+Polenta is a whole grain, fairly low in calories, gluten-free, and a good source of fiber.
 However, whether it’s healthy depends on how you serve it!
-Some dishes call loads of cream and butter to make a creamy texture.
-In this recipe we’ve used a very small amount of butter.
-If you’d like, you can substitute olive oil to make it vegan and plant based.
+Some dishes call for loads of cream and butter to make a creamy texture.
+In this recipe, I used a very small amount of butter.
+If you’d like, you can substitute olive oil to make it vegan and plant-based.

 This creamy polenta recipe is vegetarian and gluten-free.
 Substitute olive oil for vegan.